skyzh/fish-agent-simulation-mcm2020/README.md

 ## Charts and Plotting

-This is done with R Studio and the R programming language. `ggplot` library is very helpful in producing high-quality and good-looking figures.
+This is done with R Studio and the R programming language.
+R Markdown files are located in `analysis` folder. `ggplot` library is very helpful in producing high-quality and good-looking figures.
-Figures are exported in pdf format, ready for use in LaTeX.
+These figures are exported in pdf format, ready for use in LaTeX.

+## Related Works

+The design of this agent simulation system is greatly inspired by my previous project [Gaming Theory on Matrix](https://github.com/skyzh/gaming-theory-on-matrix) (aka. 基于记忆效应的空间囚徒困境中系统合作的演化)。In this fish agent simulation project, I leveraged real-world data and the Rust programming language to obtain a more stable and pratical model.

+## License

+The simulation program, data analysis scripts and visualization program is licensed under MIT.

+## Credit

+Thank my teammates T.T.
+Tang and R.L.
+Ye for designing this model in detail and coming up with ways to test and evaluate this model.